spikey1848/DSI13-Capstone/NASA TurboFan Predictive Maintenance/readme.md

 For this project, the following assumptions are made in order to make some comparisons to the expected value calculations of the 3 classifiers.

-The normal budgeted expenditure is catered for preventive maintenance that will be carried out on periodic schedule which will prevent breakdown of the engines.
+The normal budgeted expenditure is catered for preventive maintenance that will be carried out on periodic schedule over a timeframe (eg 4 preventive maintenance over 1 year) which will prevent breakdown of the engines.
 Additional cost will be incurred if the engine breaks down before scheduled maintenance is carried out.
 This will be the True Negative (TN).
 The confusion matrix is defined as follows :

 TP - correctly predict engine will fail
 TN - correctly predict engine will not fail
-FP - wrongly predicted engine will fail
+FP - wrongly predict engine will fail
-FN - wrongly predicted engine will not fail
+FN - wrongly predict engine will not fail

 True Positive (TP) has cost avoidance of $200,000 for 100 engines : engines that need maintenance and correctly selected by the model ie prevent breakdown before scheduled maintenance.